johngoldin/John-Vitals/Apple-Health-Export-Part-I/post_apple_export_I.md

 ---
-title: "Apple Export Part I: Importing the Data and Adjusting the Time Stamps"
+title: "Apple Health Export Part I"
+subtitle: "Importing the Data and Adjusting the Time Stamps"
 author: "John Goldin"
-date: '2020-02-13'
+date: '2020-02-14'
 description: 'Export Apple Health Export data and then import it into R. The focus in Part I is on how to adjust time stamps to extract local (clock) time given changes in daylight savings and travel across time zones.'
 categories:
   - quantified-self